TechPrimers/techprimers.github.io/content/contributors/hrushikeshdas.md

 draft: false
 ---

-##About me
+## About me

 Hello All,

-I'm Hrushikesh Das, a full stack web developer,graphic designer, content writer.Working as a web developer Intern at The Renal Project.
+I'm Hrushikesh Das, a **full stack web developer,graphic designer, content writer**.Working as a web developer Intern at [The Renal Project](https://www.therenalproject.com/).
 Work on Linux, React js, PHP, MySQL, Git with GitHub, Adobe Photoshop and many other technologies.Eager to learn technologies and to share.
-I also have experience of mentorship in "Hack in Mountain's" hackathon.
+I also have experience of mentorship in **"Hack in Mountain's"** hackathon.

-"Success has no limits, so don't limit your success." - Anonymous
+**"Success has no limits, so don't limit your success." - Anonymous**

 You can find me at